 Wha-Wha-Wha wha-wha-wha how you doing that with the magic of choice, all right so over the past year, or so, my keyboard collection has grown a little bit and just as with gaming mice, I keep everything that I like, not just in storage, but actually use them in Rotation now I realized my privilege of, like you know, going through so many gaming peripherals, but doing videos on those of course gives me access to everything like that, and so today I want to share my three favorite tkl keyboards, that you could potentially use in your Gaming space office space or just for casual use, and so, if you’re, urging for a tkl upgrade for your keyboard, make sure check out description.
 Everything is listed.
 There welcome the entire H series from NZXT one of the most elegant case lineups with the premium construction.
 You’Ll appreciate and the little details like purple USB ports, perforate shroud floor and the iconic cable cover.

 We’Ve got an ITX option: the H 200, your standard ATX mid tower at age 500 and the big guns, the H 700, all available with a smart device for RGB illumination and fan control, or the standard variations with a smart interior to complement an easy assembly.
-The H series has Hardware connects approved and is something for everyone check casino deposit methods canada.
+The H series has Hardware connects approved and is something for everyone check online casino banking Canada.
 So here the are my three favorite tkl keyboards, the G Pro from Logitech.
 It’S by far my most used one here, it’s been on my desk since launch the mastdrop ctrl is one of the more premium and customizable boards that I have with a fantastic color scheme and a gorgeous illumination, and the most recent edition is the Tesoro gram spectrum Tkl for its low profile, nature and a little variation of the mechanical switches form factor wise.